jcomicsutils/bandcamp-dump-and-monitor/README.md

 * **Resilient Downloads**: The monitor script ensures that if a download fails or the script crashes, it will be automatically restarted.
 * **Failure Management**: Individual URLs that repeatedly fail to download are automatically removed from the queue and logged for manual review, preventing the entire process from getting stuck.
 * **Smart Cleanup**: Successfully downloaded items are removed from the list, meaning you can stop and resume the process at any time without re-downloading anything.
-* **Unique Naming**: Automatically extracts a unique ID for each album to prevent overwriting albums that might share the same name. **This is experimental, it retrieves a JSON from the source code and assumes the first integer to appear to be the item_id**
+* **Unique Naming**: Automatically extracts a unique ID for each album to prevent overwriting albums that might share the same name.
+If two tracks are identified as having the same title and track number, it'll add the track_id to the filename, to prevent bc-dl from skipping tracks that would have the same filename.
+This only happens when the code identifies this problem, doing this for all tracks would require a lot of requests to bandcamp, to avoid this, it only happens when needed.
 * **Automated Scraping (Not Recommended)**: The script has a legacy feature to scrape URLs from a Bandcamp page, but this is be unreliable.

 ## How It Works